lewishowles/components/src/components/interaction/star-rating/star-rating.md

 ### `read-only-label`

 The label for the `readOnly` display.
-Defaults to "Star rating" when no value is set, or "Rating: N of 5 stars" when one is.
+Defaults to "Star rating" when no value is set, or "Rating: N of max stars" when one is.

 | Slot prop | Type     | Description               |
 | --------- | -------- | ------------------------- |